vjoel/tupelo/README.md

 It's kind of like a "JSON object", except that, when using the json serializer, the hash keys can only be strings.
 In the msgpack case, keys have no special limitations.
 In the case of the marshal and yaml modes, tuples can contain many other kinds of objects.

+One other thing to keep in mind: in the array case, the order of the elements is significant.
+In the hash case, the order is not significant.
+So these are both true:

+    [1,2] != [2,1]
+    {a:1, b:2} == {b:2, a:1}

 What is a template?
 -------------------